SAP-samples/teched2023-IN264/exercises/ex2/README.md

    > [!IMPORTANT]
    > We have established rules for new hire job titles that include **Sales**, **Marketing**, **Analyst**, or **Consultant**, along with a **default** rule that does not match any of the mentioned job titles.
-   > Accordingly, equipments are determined for the new employee.
+   > Accordingly, equipment are determined for the new employee.

   <br>![](/exercises/ex2/images/EquipmentDecisionView.jpg) <br>
   f.
 Do not change anything and close the rule editor window.